27 April, 2020

 Therefore, neither nuclear stability nor strategic stability in today’s world can be ensured by the U.S. and Russia alone and this requires us to think afresh.

-Preserving the taboo is critical but this needs realisation that existing nuclear arms control has to be brought into line with today’s political realities.
+Preserving the taboo is critical but this needs the realisation that existing nuclear arms control has to be brought into line with today’s political realities.

 Copyright© Aspire IAS Academy.
 All rights reserved.
 Powered by CLT Technologies & Edu-Publishers Private Limited.